Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

-On Tuesday, Will Smith (.273 on-base percentage in past 10 games, 92 points below season-long percentage) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Will Smith (.250 on-base percentage in past 10 games, 116 points below season-long percentage), take on starter Brandon Pfaadt and the Arizona Diamondbacks at Dodger Stadium, Wednesday at 10:10 PM ET.

-He racked up two hits (going 2-for-5) in his most recent appearance against the Diamondbacks.
+He notched a home run while going 2-for-5 in his last game against the Diamondbacks.

 Will Smith Game Info & Props vs. the Diamondbacks